Seym0n/Random-Face-Telegram-Bot/README.md

-# Random-Face-Telegram-Bot
+# Random Face Generator Telegram Bot
-A simple bot that generates a random face
+A simple bot that generates a random face whenever you send them `/generate`

 ## How to install